 The Hart Area Public Library recognizes the importance of library access for the wider community.
 HAPL will issue non-resident library cards to residents and property owners of the service areas of other local libraries with whom there are working agreements.
-Currently, any person who resides in or owns property in Oceana or Mason County with the exceptions of Newfield and Greenwood Townships is eligible for a non-resident card.
+Currently, any person who resides in or owns property within a current Oceana or Mason County library service area with the exceptions of Newfield and Greenwood Townships is eligible for a non-resident card at no cost to them.
 Non-resident cards will be subject to continued agreements with other local libraries and will not be eligible for digital services including Wi-Fi hotspots.
+The Library Board may authorize the creation of non-resident cards outside of the reciprocal agreement for a fee determined through guidance provided by the Library of Michigan.
 Identification and proof of address must be provided.
 Minors must have an adult co-signer.